Data Science Curriculum & Specializations for Online Part-time Program

 This course teaches fundamentals of statistical analysis.
 This includes evaluating statistical information, performing data analyses, and interpreting and communicating analytical results.
 Students will learn to use the R language for statistical analysis, data visualization, and report generation.
 Topics covered include descriptive statistics, central tendency, exploratory data analysis, probability theory, discrete and continuous distributions, statistical inference, correlation, multiple linear regression, contingency tables, and chi-square tests.
 Selected contemporary statistical concepts, such as bootstrapping, are introduced to supplement traditional statistical methods.

-Recommended prior course: MSDS 400-DL Math for Data Scientists.
+Recommended prior course: MSDS 400 Math for Modelers.

-This course introduces data management and data preparation with a focus on applications in large-scale analytics projects utilizing relational, document, and graph database systems.
+This course introduces data management and data preparation with a focus on applications in large-scale analytics projects utilizing relational, document, graph, and graph-relational databases.
 Students learn about the relational model, the normalization process, and structured query language.
 They learn about data cleaning and integration, and database programming for extract, transform, and load operations.
 Students work with unstructured data, indexing and scoring documents for effective and relevant responses to user queries.
 They learn about graph data models and query processing.
 Students write programs for data preparation and extraction using various data sources and file formats.

-Recommended: Prior programming experience or MSDS 430-DL Python for Data Science.
+Recommended: Prior programming experience or MSDS 430 Python for Data Science.

 MSDS 422-DL Practical Machine Learning